polyformproject/commercial.polyformproject.org/terms.md

 {{/model=trial}}

 {{#model=users}}
-## Users
+## Users Limit

-The customer's use of the software is limited to the number of users on the order.
-The customer may assign each seat to one individual at a time, and reassign each seat at most once per calendar quarter.
+The customer's use of the software is limited to the number of users on the order at any one time.
+The customer may reassigning each user at most once per calendar quarter.

 ## Eligible Users